Bottling agility: Transformation through ecosystems

 33% of executives expect to increase their reliance on external partners to help them deliver on their strategic imperatives

-One reason is clear: Corporate bureaucracy stifles agility.
+One thing is clear: Corporate bureaucracy stifles agility.
 (Just to define terms briefly: By “bureaucracy” I mean unnecessary hierarchies, corporate politics, and complicated layers of approvals that impede democratized and empowered decision making.)
 Operating models are often too big and too slow to be effective in responding to cataclysmic market and competitive changes.
-So, instead of turbo-charging performance, the organizational weight acts as a drag on new strategies aimed at boosting innovation and growth.
-That’s the bad news.
+Instead of turbo-charging performance, the organizational weight acts as a drag on innovation and growth.

-Is there a way of bottling (forgive the pun) a state of perpetual preparedness?
+So, is there a way of bottling (forgive the pun) a state of perpetual preparedness?
 The answer is, there are many ways, but for this blog post, I’m going to focus on ecosystems.
 The importance of ecosystems in the current environment is highlighted by the fact that over a third of executives expect to increase their reliance on external partners to help them deliver on their strategic imperatives.3

 Here are three ways they can juice operating models:

 The power of ecosystems to drive innovation and growth has become increasingly recognized: 90% of C-suite executives we spoke to consider building an ecosystem business model important for their company as they attempt to navigate the disruption caused by the pandemic and seek new avenues for future growth.4

 Ecosystem plays deliver transformative experiences: the sanitizing spray is one example among legions.
 By leveraging ecosystem partners, companies can drive innovation beyond the limitations of their legacy strengths.
 Perhaps the most striking examples of partnership can be found in COVID-19 vaccine development: Oxford and AstraZeneca demonstrated the collaborative power of academia joining forces with industry.
 The partnership between U.S. pharmaceutical Pfizer and German biotech BioNTech is another example of an industry ecosystem driving innovation at speeds previously thought impossible.